 Harold Oehler is a full-time federal and state certified mediator.
-He is Chairman of the Mediation and Arbitration Section of the Hillsborough County Bar Association.
-Harold also serves on the Executive Council of the Florida Bar’s Alternative Dispute Resolution Section and the Consumer Protection Law Committee of the Florida Bar.
+He serves on the Executive Council of the Florida Bar’s Alternative Dispute Resolution Section and the Florida Bar’s Consumer Protection Law Committee.
+Harold received the Florida Bar ADR Section’s 2022 “MVP Award” for most outstanding contribution towards improving mediation in the State of Florida.

 Harold, a Tampa native, received his law degree from the University of Florida College of Law with honors.
 He served as President of the Trial Team.
 As a law student, he won both the Trial Advocacy and Appellate Advocacy competitions.
 He received the highest grade in his class in Negotiation.